totallynotmeme/AnChat/README.md

 3. supports multiple protocols (Socket for local networks or direct port forwarding; HTTP for 3rd party port forwarding)
 4. interactive UI, dynamic settings menu
 5. passphrases are cool
-6. multiple customizable elements (fonts and backgrounds, colors coming soon)
+6. multiple customizable elements (fonts, backgrounds, and even your own custom themes)
 7. ZERO ai code, every character was written by hand with the help of basic non-ai autocomplete

 ### -